YouTube video link on this topic is shared below:

 When a criminal act is done by several persons in furtherance of the common intention of all, each of such persons is liable for that act in the same manner as if it were done by him alone.

-S.34 of I.P.C. deals with the doing of separate acts, similar or diverse, by several people if all are done in furtherance of common intention, each person is liable for the result of them all, as if he had done them himself.
+S.3 (5) of BNS deals with the doing of separate acts, similar or diverse, by several people if all are done in furtherance of common intention, each person is liable for the result of them all, as if he had done them himself.

 1. Commission of a Criminal Act